nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Getting the User Guide: `user_guide`

-Displays the link to this user guide in the `Application's Reply`.
+Displays the link to this user guide in a pop-up window.

 Format: `user_guide`

 * Displays a pop-up that contains the url to this user guide.
-* You can click on the `Copy URL` button to copy this url to your clipboard.
+* You can click on the `Copy URL` button to copy this url to your clipboard and paste it in your browser if you need to refer to this user guide.

 ![Ui](images/SampleUserguide.png)